parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/api_documentation.md

 ```

 Sometimes, it's hard to serialize the arguments by yourself.
 Hence, the Provider provides a handy way to help you with the argument serialization:
-by passing the arguments as an array of objects, as seen below.
+by passing in the arguments as an array of objects, as seen below.

 ```ts
 interface UintArgument {